anshul-garg27/atlassian-prep/Interview_Preparation/Code_Design/02_Snake_Game.md

     def change_direction(self, new_direction: Direction) -> bool:
         """
-        Change snake direction (validates not opposite).
+        Change snake direction.

-        Args:
-            new_direction: Desired new direction
+        Validates that new direction is not opposite to current.

-        Returns:
+        This prevents the snake from reversing into itself.

-            True if direction changed, False if invalid (opposite)
+        Returns: True if direction changed, False if invalid
         """
         if self.direction.is_opposite(new_direction):
-            return False
-        self.direction = new_direction
+            return False  # Ignore invalid direction change self.direction = new_direction
         return True

     def get_next_head_position(self) -> Position:
         """Calculate where head will be after moving.""" row, col = self.head